Envirometrix/PredictiveSoilMapping/main.md

 (WRD) which denotes the volume fraction for water in the whole soil, including gravel, that is retained between -1500 kPa suction and an upper limit of 33 kPa suction.</div>\EndKnitrBlock{rmdnote}

-*“The development of hydraulic PTFs has become a boom industry, mostly in the US and Europe”* [@Minasny2007JITL].
+*“The development of hydraulic PTFs has become an industry”* [@Minasny2007JITL].
 Results of such research have been reported widely, including in the USA [@Rawls1991AA], UK, the Netherlands [@Wosten1995G], and Germany.
 Research has attempted to correlate particle size distribution, bulk density and organic matter content with water content at field capacity (FC, $\theta$ at -33 kPa), permanent wilting point (PWP, $\theta$ at -1500 kPa), and available water content